El pueblo unido jamás será vencido: Versions

 Chilean rock band Los Tres performing the song.

-Due to its revolutionary theme, its facility to be interpreted in different languages, and its ability to transcend beyond political affiliation, this song has numerous versions, corresponding to different eras and musical styles.
+Due to its revolutionary theme, ease of interpretation in different languages, and ability to transcend political affiliation, this song has numerous versions, corresponding to different eras and musical styles.

 In 1975, the American pianist Frederic Rzewski composed The People United Will Never Be Defeated!, a set of 36 piano variations on this theme.
 The work has been recorded numerous times.

-In Iran, the melody was used for a revolutionary song with Persian lyrics, entitled "برپا خیز" (in English "Arise"), with encore "Barpakhiz, az ja kan, banaye kakh-e doshman" ("Arise, Demolish the Foundations of the Enemy's Palace!") by leftist revolutionaries during the Revolution against the monarchy in 1979.
-The song experienced a revival in popularity with the Iranian Green revolution as a rally and protest song.
+In Iran, the melody was used for a revolutionary song with Persian lyrics, titled "Barpakhiz" ("Arise" in English), with encore "Barpakhiz, az ja kan, banaye kakh-e doshman" ("Arise, Demolish the Foundations of the Enemy's Palace!") by leftist revolutionaries during the Revolution against the monarchy in 1979.
+The song experienced a popular revival with the Iranian Green revolution as a rally and protest song.

 In the Philippines, the song was loosely translated by the progressive band Patatag for their song "Awit ng Tagumpay" ("Song of Victory") with its Tagalog encore "Tibayin ang hanay, Gapiin ang Kaaway!"
 (Strengthen the ranks, destroy the oppressors).
 It is sung during demonstrations.
 The Bagong Alyansang Makabayan also used its loosely Tagalog translation of the title as its motto: "Ang tao, ang bayan, ngayon ay lumalaban!"

 In 1977, German folk singer Hannes Wader released the song "El pueblo unido" on the live album Hannes Wader singt Arbeiterlieder recorded at a folk festival organized by the German Communist Party newspaper Unsere Zeit.
-In 1978 the Italian singer and composer Gianfranco Molle released the album Horo da opozicio with an Esperanto version of the song translated by Renato Corsetti.
+In 1978, the Italian singer and composer Gianfranco Molle released the album Horo da opozicio with an Esperanto version of the song translated by Renato Corsetti.

 In 1979, "The People United Will Never Be Defeated!" was chanted at the White Night riots after the sentencing of former San Francisco supervisor Dan White in the murders of George Moscone and Harvey Milk.
 In 1982, American bassist Charlie Haden recorded a version with Carla Bley and the Liberation Music Orchestra on the album Ballad of the Fallen which was voted top jazz album of the year in Downbeat's 1984 critics' poll.
 In 1983, during the "Resistance March" (Marcha de la resistencia) in Argentina, the song was revived with the lyrics "Ahora!
 Ahora!
 Resulta indispensable!
 Aparición con vida y castigo a los culpables" ("Now!
 Now!
 It's essential that they return the disappeared, and that the guilty be punished").
 The song was still being sung in the 2000s in Argentina with the disappearance of Julio Lopez.